bazilevs31/bazilevs31.github.io/_posts/2015-04-14-must-know-bash-commands.markdown

 --------

-The alias command makes it possible to launch any command or group of commands (inclusive of any options, arguments and redirection) by entering a pre-set string (i.e., sequence of characters).
-In other words you find some command that you use a lot, say go to certain directory, or ssh to certain server give it a nickname (alias) and use it.
+The alias command makes it possible to launch any command or group of commands (inclusive of any options, arguments, and redirection) by entering a pre-set string (i.e., the sequence of characters).
+In other words you find some command that you use a lot, say go to specified directory, or ssh to certain server give it a nickname (alias) and use it.

-For example I know that I go to certain folder a lot, it has all my libraries in it - /Dropbox/Lammps\_simulation/my\_git\_repo/polymer\_simulation/CreateMelt So I just add the following line to \~/.bashrc (\~/bash\_profile),
+For example, I know that I go to certain folder a lot, it has my all libraries in it - /Dropbox/Lammps\_simulation/my\_git\_repo/polymer\_simulation/CreateMelt So I just add the following line to \~/.bashrc (\~/bash\_profile),